sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .output}

-In total, it should take about five minutes for FastQC to run on all
+In total, it should take about one minute for FastQC to run on all
-six of our FASTQ files.
+our FASTQ files.
 When the analysis completes, your prompt
 will return.
 So your screen will look something like this:

 ~~~